Answered By: Susan Smith Last Updated: 03 Sep 2018

-The Library can work in partnership with you and your course team to obtain books on your resource lists (reading lists) in an accessible format from the publisher.
+The Library can work in partnership with you and your course team to obtain books on your reading lists in an accessible format from the publishers.

-These are usually PDF files which can be viewed on a computer screen and read aloud using screen reading technology.
-They also enable you to change the format of the book e.g. text size, font style and colour.
+These are usually PDF files which can be viewed on a computer screen and read aloud using screen reading or text-to-speech technology.
+They also enable you to change the format of the book e.g. text size, font colour.

 These files are for your own personal use and should not be further copied or distributed to / shared with other students.